-Welcome to Neighborhood Roots, the nonprofit that brings you the Fulton, Kingfield and Nokomis Farmers Markets!
+Welcome to Neighborhood Roots, the nonprofit that brings you Fulton, Kingfield and Nokomis Farmers Markets!

 To bring neighbors together to buy, eat and learn about local food.
-We support local farmers and small businesses, promote vibrant community and effect important changes in food and agriculture policy.
+We support local farmers and small businesses, promote vibrant community and affect important changes in food and agriculture policy.

 - Relationships – To engage the community at all levels including neighbors, vendors, and businesses.
 We strive to make the community stronger by being part of it.

 - Integrity – To be honest and transparent in the work we do, striving to create quality and a sustainable future for our community

 - Inclusiveness – We strive to create an active and engaged customer base, ensuring all are welcome and respected at our markets.

 Kingfield Farmers Market was launched in 2001 in cooperation with the Kingfield Neighborhood Association.
 After years of growth, the market emerged as its own nonprofit in 2008, becoming the foundation for what is now known as the organization Neighborhood Roots.

 In 2010 the then-Kingfield Farmers Market board of directors was approached by the Fulton Neighborhood Association, asking for guidance in setting up a farmers market for that neighborhood.
 The Fulton Farmers Market was officially launched in 2011.
 With the creation of this new market, we expanded our educational programming, increased the professional capacity of the organization by adding a second staff person, and began offering EBT sales options.